-G. Funding Awards
+H. Funding Awards

 Any award of funding pursuant to one of the Financing Products will be made by the Board (a "Funding Award") and will be conditional upon agreement to terms, including, among other things, payment of the Application Deposit (as described below).
+The Board's decisions on all Funding Awards are final.
 The initial installment of the Application Deposit must be received by LAHCASA within 30 days of the date the Applicant is notified of a Funding Award.
-Failure to timely remit any portion of the Application Deposit may result in rescission of the Funding Award at LAHCASA's sole and absolute discretion.5
+Failure to timely remit any portion of the Application Deposit may result in rescission of the Funding Award at LAHCASA's sole and absolute discretion.6